What is a “Small House”?

 The Small House Revolution

 By de-institutionalizing care, the Small House concept of skilled nursing is creating a healthcare future that people are excited about.
-And there are measurable health advantages.
-Studies show that people living in a Small House generally experience:
+Residents and their families have cited health advantages such as:

 - Higher quality of life

 - Lower incidence of decline

 - Better clinical outcomes